Actifio/AGMPowerCLI/UsageExamples.md

 Get-AGMLibApplianceParameter -applianceid 361153 -param maxvaultslots Get-AGMLibApplianceParameter -applianceid 361153 -param unreservedslots
 ```
-Set can the slots to larger values like this:
+We can set the slots to different values like this:
 ```
 Set-AGMLibApplianceParameter -applianceid 361153 -param reservedvaultslots -value 10 Set-AGMLibApplianceParameter -applianceid 361153 -param maxvaultslots -value 15